 This is a report that provides information about the ownership of the property and any liens or encumbrances on the title.
 The title report is important for both parties to review to ensure that the property can be transferred cleanly from the seller to the buyer.

 What are the contents of a Commercial Real Estate Purchase Agreement?

 Most states provide a guide on the sale and purchase of real estate property.
 Within the confines of these guidelines, buyers and sellers (with the help of an attorney) can customize their own agreement that is most suitable for their sale.
 Therefore, while there is no right way to have the outline of the agreement, be sure not to miss out on some of the following:

 The first pages of a commercial real estate purchase agreement contain recitals.
 These usually begin with the preface – Whereas.
-Recitals outline all the major parties in the agreement, their details such as names, addresses, and contact information.
-This part also contains an elaborate description of the property transferring ownership, i.e., it’s address, location, title/deed to the property, if the title is in the legal ownership of the seller, if it has any lien attached to it, etc.
+Recitals outline all the major parties in the agreement and their details such as names, addresses, and contact information.
+This part also contains an elaborate description of the property transferring ownership, i.e., its address, location, title/deed to the property, if the title is in the legal ownership of the seller, if it has any lien attached to it, etc.

 Expected Buyer Duties